top of page

 The New York Future Problem Solving Program, Inc. (NYFPS) is a 501(c)(3) education nonprofit organization and an affiliate of Future Problem Solving Program International (FPSPI).

 NYFPS administers and manages the future problem solving program in New York State.
-We are dedicated to teaching students (4th - 12th grade) creative problem solving, collaboration, critical thinking, research, and effective communication skills by providing resources, engaging in outreach, conducting training, organizing the annual state competition, as well as supporting school participants.
+We are dedicated to teaching students (K - 12th grade) creative problem solving, collaboration, critical thinking, research, and effective communication skills by providing resources, engaging in outreach, conducting training, organizing the annual state competition, as well as supporting school participants.

 New York Academic Competition | New York School Competition | Future Problem Solving Program